lucasmreis/blogSource/src/posts/type-driven-domain-modelling-part-1.md

   </div>
 </div>

 Now that the package is installed, we need to add the dependency in the project.
-Open the `paket.eferences` file, and add `Expecto.FsCheck` to the list of dependencies.
+Open the `paket.references` file, and add `Expecto.FsCheck` to the list of dependencies.
 Then run the install command from Paket:

 <div style="display: flex">
   <div style="padding-right: 10px">